jesseadams/homowotwins.org/content/homepage/services.md

 **Where is it?**

-The venue is still TBD.
-We are currently looking into Pioneer Square in Portland, Oregon.
+King School Park in Portland, Oregon

 **When is it?**

-The actual date is still TBD.
-We are currently targeting early August, 2022.
+The festival will take place on **Saturday, August 13th, 2022**.
+The schedule and opening time is still TBD.

 **What can you expect if you attend?**